PcmHammer/PcmHammer/Apps/UI/UnoUI/ReadMe.md

 * Crank relearn - implemented, but not yet tested
 * DTC reader
 * XDF file downloader
+* More options for saving data logs
+  * control via cruise enable/disable
+  * tap cruise button to save the last few seconds of log
+  * auto-save last few seconds based on PCM data (knock retard) or CAN message
+* More options for viewing data logs
+  * dashboard look-and-feel (gauges, bar graphs)
+  * seismographs
+  * histograms that can be copy-pasted into Tuner Pro

 ## Surprises

 * ApplicationData.Current.LocalSettings is used to store configuration settings.
 This doesn't work for "unpackaged" Windows apps. because it requires an app-data folder, which is only supported for packaged apps.
 I've been working around this by building for the "Desktop" target.